sebastianrakel/puppet-taskd/README.md

 This module has only been tested (HAHA CHANGE WHEN IT'S TRUE) with Debian `stretch` (9.0).
 It should work with `jessie` using backports.

+## Testing

+A Vagrantfile is provided to test the working state of the module.
+Using the Vagrantfile requires `vagrant-puppet-install`.
+Just execute it with `vagrant up`.

 ## Development

 FIXME